-SoFi offers 30-year and 15-year fixed loans as well as 7/1 ARM and 5/1 interest-only ARM loans.
+SoFi offers 10-, 15-, 20-, and 30-year fixed-rate mortgages.
 SoFi does not lend for most investment properties and focuses on owner-occupied primary and second homes.

 Because each loan is manually reviewed, they may look at other factors such as good savings and a high income.
 Regardless of your finances, however, they do enforce a minimum 580 credit score for approval.
 Some lenders will offer a loan with a score down to 550 or 500 in some cases, but you probably won’t get the same quality experience as with New American Funding.